 About the Department

-Specifically, the major areas of study include human learning, human development, research methodology, statistics, measurement, and assessment and program evaluation.
-Master’s and Doctoral degree and two graduate certificate programs are offered in this department.
+Specifically, the major areas of study include human learning, human development, counseling, research methodology, statistics, measurement, and assessment and program evaluation.
+A doctoral degree in Educational Psychology, masterʻs degrees in Educational Psychology, Counseling with a concentration in Rehabilitation Counselor Education or School Counseling, and graduate certificates in Measurement & Statistics and Program Evaluation are offered in this department.

 Careers